 THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.

-The majority of hospitals still seem to discourage – or not allow at all – snacks once you’ve started active labor.
+With a little research about hospital births, however, it appears that the majority of hospitals still seem to discourage – or not allow at all – snacks once you’ve started active labor.

 Why?
 Because if for any reason you need an emergency c-section with general anesthesia, having food in your stomach puts you at risk for aspirating that partially digested food during surgery.